 The recommendations were presented to The Hon.
 Christopher Pyne, Minister for Industry, Innovation and Science last Friday 9th October at a special board meeting.

 Policy action items recommended by StartupAUS include: Creating income and capital gains tax incentives for early stage startup investments, doubling R&D tax concessions and re-thinking the way the law deals with Directors of technology startups.
-The recommendations follow the latest release of StartupAUS’s Crossroads report which provides an action-oriented plan to help Australia capitalise on the enormous opportunities technology presents.
+The recommendations follow the latest release of StartupAUS’s which provides an action-oriented plan to help Australia capitalise on the enormous opportunities technology presents.

 Peter Bradd, CEO of StartupAUS, said “Australia’s economy is at a critical juncture.
 With the right policy settings we can build an agile, innovative economy capable of taking advantages of the enormous opportunities technology is creating.